spisakt/pTFCE/index.md

 Welcome to the [wiki](https://spisakt.github.io/pTFCE/) pages of pTFCE!

+## News
+> v0.2.0 available for both the R-package and teh SPM Toolbox.
+It features a speed performance patch: pTFCE is now almost twice as fast!

 > Since the start, more than 600 unique visitors, >1000 visits (as of Apr.
 2019) and a lot of e-mails.
 Thanks for all your interest!

+> Smoothness estimation is now possible based on [4D residual data](https://github.com/spisakt/pTFCE/wiki/Some-important-notes-on-smoothness-estimation)

 pTFCE (probabilistic TFCE) is a cluster-enahncement method to improve detectability of neuroimaging signal.
 It performs topology-based belief boosting by integrating cluster information into voxel-wise statistical inference.